xxks-kkk/shuati/leetcode/24-SwapNodesInPairs/README.md

 change those three references.
 Instead of thinking about in what order I change them, I just change all three at once.

+In the implementation, we use `self` to initialize `pre`, which is the same as using a dummy ListNode object to initialize `pre`.
+In oter words, `self` is equivalent with a dummy ListNode object.
+In addition, we set `pre = self` and `pre.next = head`, which is equivalent to `self.next = head` as `pre` and `self` pointing to the same memory address.
+Even though `pre` points to different memory addresses throughout the execution but `self` still points to the same memory address as it is first intialized.
+Thus, we can do `return self.next`.

 ## Reference

 - https://leetcode.com/problems/swap-nodes-in-pairs/discuss/11019